Still the Orchestra Plays

 Still the Orchestra Plays – Greatest Hits, Volume 1 & 2 is a greatest hits compilation album by American heavy metal band Savatage, released in 2010.
 The title for the compilation was taken from the lyrics in the title track to the band's 1989 release, Gutter Ballet.
 It was the first release of any kind by the band in almost nine years.
 The final three tracks on the second disc were brand new acoustic recordings made by Jon Oliva in 2009, featuring him on lead vocals.
 The set also featured the long-awaited official DVD release of the band's Japan Live '94 video, which until then had only existed on VHS and bootleg DVDs.
 The album peaked at No. 1 on the Greek Albums Chart in 2010.

+Critical reception

+Metal.de said "Agony and Ecstasy", "Damien" and "Jesus Saves" were some of the major songs that were missing from the CD portion of the release.
+The video quality of the DVD was said to be outdated but the sound quality was noted as good.
+Powermetal.de said the acoustic versions should have been replaced with classic songs like "Hounds", "Jesus Saves", and "Believe".
+The included DVD was said to be the biggest incentive of the release.
+The picture and sound quality were remarked as decent.
+The Bolton News said the album "acts as both a definitive retrospective and excellent primer for those who are unfamiliar with the band."
+Record Collector wrote: "Disc One is a solid overview of all that was best about Savatage, but Disc Two will appeal to diehards only, especially with the addition of some new acoustic versions of earlier work.
+Vampster called it a good package overall although they said there were some weaknesses in the setlist.